Begum Kulsoom laid to rest at Jati Umra

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The late Begum Kulsoom Nawaz, wife of three-time prime minister Nawaz Sharif, was laid to rest in her ancestral graveyard at Jati Umra after tens of thousands of grieving PML-N workers attended her funeral prayers on Friday.
+LAHORE: Late Begum Kulsoom Nawaz – wife of three-time prime minister Nawaz Sharif – was laid to rest in her ancestral graveyard at Jati Umra after tens of thousands of grieving PML-N workers attended her funeral prayers on Friday.

 The flight carrying Begum Kulsoom’s body arrived at Lahore's Allama Iqbal International Airport in the wee hours on Friday, which was later shifted to Jati Umra, Nawaz’s home.